adrienkohlbecker/6502/mainboard_v2/README.md

 This is a pretty standard section.
 A few things to note:

-- All input pins going to the expansion port have 10k pull-up resistors, so they can be driven high or low externally, so they default to high if not plugged in.
+- All input pins going to the expansion port have 10k pull-up resistors, so they can be driven high or low externally, and they default to high if not plugged in.
-- I'm not wiring the Phi1 and Phi2 ports from the CPU, as WDC discourages their use in the datasheet
+- I'm not wiring the Phi1 and Phi2 ports from the CPU, as WDC discourages their use in the datasheet.
 - Contrary to Ben's build, the ROM only outputs when a read cycle occurs.
 I plan to use this address space for writes to a frame buffer memory.
 This also saves the ROM if you were to advertently try to write to this address space.
-- I also wired the ROM's write-enable to the expansion port to play with building an EEPROM programmer later.
+- I wired the ROM's write-enable to the expansion port to play with building an EEPROM programmer later.

 ## Address decoding